John W. Tukey

 The number that comes closest to

-Think about trimmed means, where we might drop the highest and lowest 5% of observations.
+Think about trimmed means, where we might drop the highest and lowest 5% of observations, as a related idea.

 Why break the data into quarters?
 Why not eighths, sixteenths? k-number summaries?